coolbot100s/Fish-Extended/README.md

-# Fish Extended
+# Fishing Expanded

 A mod adding new fish to WebFishing using GDWeave and Lure